hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

 essential-math-sample: true
 ---

-Calculus is a branch of mathematics that gives tools to study rate of change of functions through two main areas: derivatives and integrals.
-In the context of machine learning and data science, you might use integrals to calculate area under the curve (for instance, to evaluate performance of a model with the ROC curve, or to calculate probability from densities.
+Calculus is a branch of mathematics that gives tools to study the rate of change of functions through two main areas: derivatives and integrals.
+In the context of machine learning and data science, you might use integrals to calculate the area under the curve (for instance, to evaluate the performance of a model with the ROC curve, or to calculate probability from densities.

 In this article, you'll learn about integrals and the area under the curve using the practical data science example of the area under the ROC curve used to compare the performances of two machine learning models.
-Building from this example, you'll see the notion of area under the curve and integrals from a mathematical point of view (from my book Essential Math for Data Science).
+Building from this example, you'll see the notion of the area under the curve and integrals from a mathematical point of view (from my book Essential Math for Data Science).